-Away from family-friendly city beaches like Glenelg, Semaphore and Henley, South Australia offers some of the country’s most challenging surf breaks.
-McLaren Vale-based surfer and tour guide Ben Neville nominates Kangaroo Island
+Away from family-friendly city beaches like Glenelg, Semaphore and Henley, South Australia offers some of the country’s most challenging surf breaks - many of which are on Kangaroo Island.

-“My all-time favourite is the awesome left-hander of the remote Cape Kersaint west of Vivonne Bay,” he said.
-“A cracker spot when a big southern swell is on.”
-Here is a guide to some of South Australia’s most popular surf spots.
+“My all-time favourite is the awesome left-hander of the remote Cape Kersaint west of Vivonne Bay,” said

-Also worth visiting is the Daly Head National Surfing Reserve – one of only 16 in the whole of Australia.
+Also worth visiting is the Daly Head National Surfing Reserve – one of only 16 in all of Australia.
 Some of these beaches are subject to strong rips and currents, so always check with the nearest Visitor Information Centre before getting into the water.

-One of South Australia’s best-kept secrets, the Fleurieu
+One of South Australia’s best-kept secrets is the Fleurieu Peninsula

-(45 minutes south of Adelaide) offers all kinds of outdoor adventure.
-The mid-coast beaches of Christies Beach, South Port, Seaford, Moana and Sellicks Beach all offer good surfing for both novices and experienced board riders.
+- just 45 minutes drive from Adelaide.
+The mid-coast beaches of Christies Beach, Southport, Seaford, Moana and Sellicks Beach offer good surfing for both novices and experienced board riders.

-Further south are Waitpinga Beach and Parsons Beach.
-Both enjoy large swells from the Southern Ocean, but Waitpinga Beach is notorious for its rips, so be careful.
-Both Goolwa Beach and Middleton Beach are ideal for beginners - you can also hire a board nearby or book a surf lesson.
+Further south are Waitpinga Beach and Parsons Beach - both with large swells from the Southern Ocean but Waitpinga Beach is notorious for its rips, so be careful.
+Goolwa Beach and Middleton Beach are ideal for beginners - you can also hire a board nearby or book a surf lesson.